 It is important to note that, from the point of view of PC2, the contest does not start until the Start button is pressed (or the contest clock starts automatically; see below).
 For this reason it is important that the Contest Administrator remember to press the Start button at the actual time the contest starts (or to schedule an automatic start, as described below).
 Failure to do this can produce erroneous scoring results.

 Typically, for example, a contest is deemed to have “started” when the contest problems are distributed to the teams.
-If the PC2 Start button is not pressed for another, say, 15 minutes, then that 15 minutes will not be considered to have been part of the contest by PC2.
+If the PC2 Start button is not pressed for another, say, 15 minutes, then those 15 minutes will not be considered to have been part of the contest by PC2.
 If a team were to submit a run 20 minutes after the contest started (i.e. 20 minutes after the problems were handed out), the timestamp on that run would show a contest elapsed time of 5 minutes, not the correct value of 20 minutes.
 This would produce erroneous values on the scoreboard.

 The Stop button is used to tell PC2 to stop the contest clock for a selected site.
 The Stop button can be used to insert a pause in a contest (for example, to allow a break for lunch).
 During the time the contest is stopped, the contest clock at the site does not count down, and teams are prohibited from submitting runs.
 Also, when the contest is stopped the contest clock displays in RED (as seen above).
 When the Start (or Start ALL) button is pushed again, the contest clock picks up where it left off.